hannahmoutran/ai-architectural-journals-project/README.md

 - Willem Borkgren, Scholars Lab GRA
 - Josh Conrad, Digital Initiatives Archival Fellow for the Alexander Architectural Archives

+## Development

+This repository was built with the assistance of [Claude Code](https://code.claude.com/docs/en/overview), Anthropic's AI coding assistant in VS Code.

+For questions about this repository, please contact [Hannah Moutran](mailto:hlm2454@my.utexas.edu)

 #### Special thanks to Aaron Choate, Director of Research & Strategy at UT Libraries
 ---